-For 2018/19, I made the decision to increase the council tax precept for policing by £11.40 for a Band D property, an increase of 6.3%.
-This was a significant increase and given my view that the public should not be asked for more unless absolutely essential, not a decision that came easily.
+For 2019/20, I increased the council tax precept for policing by £24 for a Band D property, an increase of 12.5%.
+This was a very significant increase and given my long held view that the public should not be asked for more unless absolutely essential, not a decision that came easily.